Architectural Control Approval

 ACC Approval Application

-An Architectural Control Committee Approval Application must be submitted for any changes to the exterior of the structures on your property.
-The purpose of requiring approval is to ensure that our deed restrictions are adhered to and to preserve the character and harmony of the residences in our community.
+An Architectural Control Committee Approval Application must be submitted for any building or changes to the exterior of the structures on your property.
+The purpose of requiring approval is to ensure that our deed restrictions are adhered to and to preserve the quality, character, and harmony of the residences in our community.

 From the time of receipt of a fully complete ACC application, the committee has up to 30 days to approve or deny the application.
 However, most fully complete applications are processed much more quickly than this.
 The vast majority of ACC applications are approved, if your application is not approved, the ACC will give you an explanation and work with you to find an approved result.